Wind Energy Generator Step-Up (GSU) Transformers

-With the advent of renewable energy, the number of wind and solar farms has been on the increase, and economical benefits were originally found in the use of padmount transformers to step-up the voltage as produced by the turbine generator.
-The rate of failure of these transformers in service has led to the investigation of the total cost of ownership in trying to balance the low cost of padmount transformers versus the cost of premature failures.
+With the advent of renewable energy, the number of wind and solar farms has been on the rise, and economical benefits were originally found in the use of pad mount transformers to step up the voltage as produced by the turbine generator.
+However, the rate of failure of these transformers in service has led to the investigation of the total cost of ownership in trying to balance the low cost distribution design pad mount transformers with its cost of premature failures to custom designed ISUs that take into consideration the onerous applications in Wind power characteristics.
 This article looks at identified failure modes and mitigation that we have adopted to improve robustness.

-- Hydrogen gas – as a result of five-legged wound core construction that was predominantly used in padmount transformer designs
+- Hydrogen gas – An early sign of gassing, as a result of five-legged wound core construction that was predominantly used in pad mount transformer designs.

-- Combustible (hydrocarbon) gases – due to the presence of oil-immersed fuses and load break switch, and localized heating (see 3 below).
+- Combustible (hydrocarbon) gases – due to the hot spots formation and localized heating.
+(See 3 below).

 - Harmonics seen by the transformer winding during turbine start up and operation, resulting in additional eddy and stray losses are a lot higher than expected in a distribution transformer application.

 - Increased risks of hot spots due to gassing.

 The occurrence of a factor listed above may not directly result in the failure of the transformer.
 However, there is considerable interrelationship between the factors, and the occurrence of a factor could lead to the manifestation of another factor, and so on, until eventually one or more factors are substantive enough to result in the failure of the transformer.

 As a manufacturer of custom transformers, we have applied design considerations to cater to each of the potential issues faced by WTGSU application.
 Among these are:

 - Core and coil designs that have been modified in the following areas to mitigate the issues identified above.

 - Three-limbed stacked cores eliminate the issue of hydrogen gases that were an issue with the five-limb wound cores.